The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 INTERNET, WIFI AND DATA IN SRI LANKA

-On previous visits to Sri Lanka, we’ve used Dialog who have free sim cards available to travellers at the airport, and LKR 1300 (USD $9) will get you 9GB of data and LKR 350 of local calls.
-To top up, simply head to any little convenience shop.
+On previous visits to Sri Lanka, we’ve used the Dialog network, who have free sim cards available to travellers at the airport, and LKR 1300 (USD $9) will get you 9GB of data and LKR 350 of local calls.

-DRINKING WATER IN SRI LANKA | CAN I DRINK THE TAP WATER IN SRI LANKA?
+DRINKING WATER IN SRI LANKA | CAN I DRINK TAP WATER IN SRI LANKA?

 We haven’t bought bottled water in over 18 months, and despite travelling through some places with very questionable water (Sri Lanka included), we’re yet to encounter a single tummy bug.
-Not a single one!

 BUY | The Grayl water purification bottle

-MONEY MATTERS | WHAT’S SRI LANKA’S CURRENCY?
+WHAT’S SRI LANKA’S CURRENCY?

 Sri Lanka’s currency is the Sri Lankan Rupee.
 The currency code is LKR.